 Exercise and physiotherapy

-Physiotherapy and strengthening exercises following joint surgery are important for recovery and regaining mobility.
+Physiotherapy and strengthening exercises after joint surgery are important for recovery and regaining mobility.
 At the hospital, a physiotherapist will help you with exercises and give you a program to continue at home.
-Check with your physiotherapist whether it’s advisable to attend further rehabilitation classes or sessions.
+Check with your physiotherapist whether it’s advisable to attend further rehabilitation sessions.